 A reliable population estimate for this stock is currently considered not available.
 A few regions have been surveyed by various techniques over the past four decades, although only crude estimates for these areas exist and many assumptions used to derive these estimates are conservative (e.g., seals in the water were often not included, some areas were not surveyed or were omitted from the analysis).
-However, based on studies by Ver Hoef et al. (2010), Fedoseev (2000) and Bengtson et al. (2005), Cameron et al. (2010) estimated about 125,000 bearded seals in the Bering Sea and 27,000 bearded seals in the Chukchi Sea.
+However, based on studies by Ver Hoef et al. (2010), Fedoseev (2000) and Bengtson et al. (2005), for purposes of the ESA status review of the species, Cameron et al. (2010) estimated about 125,000 bearded seals in the Bering Sea and 27,000 bearded seals in the Chukchi Sea.
 Cameron et al. (2010) did not present population estimates for the East Siberian and Beaufort Seas, but did estimate that the Beringia DPS contained approximately 155,000 bearded seals.
 This number is considered a crude estimate based on multiple surveys using various techniques over the past four decades, which involved conservative assumptions.
 However, given that these numbers are outdated, this estimate cannot necessarily be considered strictly minimum or conservative overall (Cameron et al. 2010).
+Ver Hoef et al. (2014) calculated an abundance of 61,800 (95% CI 34,900-171,600) bearded seals in a core area (297,880 km2) of the central and eastern Bering Sea using survey data collected from helicopters operating off of an ice breaker in 2007.
+U.S. and Russian researchers conducted comprehensive and synoptic aerial abundance and distribution surveys of ice-associated seals in the Bering and Okhotsk Seas in 2012 and 2013.
+Those data are currently being analyzed to provide abundance estimates for bearded seals (Moreland et al. 2013).
+Conn et al. (2014) reported a preliminary estimate of 299,174 (95% CI 245,476-360,544) bearded seals in the Bering Sea using data from a more extensive, fixed-wing survey (767,000 km2) conducted in April and May of 2012 and 2013; however, these data are still being further analyzed.
+These data do not include bearded seals in the Chukchi and Beaufort Seas, and so may have provided a low-biased estimate of the abundance of this DPS.
+The differences in abundance estimates from 2007 (Ver Hoef et al. 2014) and 2012 (Conn et al. 2014) are likely attributable to differences in area sampled and refinement of abundance estimates over time.
+Further analysis of these data is pending.

 A reliable minimum population estimate (N{MIN}) for this stock can not presently be determined because current reliable estimates of abundance are not available.
+Data from the 2012 and 2013 surveys are currently being analyzed to provide abundance and minimum population estimates for bearded seals (Moreland et al. 2013).